Reverse Search Warrants

 To identify suspects, law enforcement officers are turning increasingly to reverse search warrants, such as geofence warrants and keyword search warrants.
 These are searches used to find suspects and are not conducted to find evidence on a targeted individual.
 This trend presents novel challenges to the Fourth Amendment and privacy rights in the United States.

-There are two types of Reverse Search Warrants: Geofence and Keyword Searches
+There are a few types of Reverse Search Warrants: Geofence and Keyword Searches

 Geofence